 “To make this pioneering vision a reality, it was critical for us to invest in the right technology,” said Gus Hartley, Head of Northwest SIS at NHS North West.
 “Virgin Media Business is the only provider that could deliver the complete package that we needed, to give our doctors the tools they require to diagnose patients remotely.
 As a result, we’re in a position to meet some of the challenges our medical staff face and deliver high quality, cutting edge healthcare that will benefit both our patients and our staff.”
 Gus added, “Even patients in smaller, more remote hospitals will have access to the same specialist care – no matter where they are!”

 The Telestroke service removes any barriers to quick treatment, such as travel times or out-of-hours care.
 Remote consultations and assessments mean that patients can be treated within the critical timeframe, getting them on the road to recovery faster than ever before.
-When you have finished with this document please recycle it.

 Dr Paul Davies, Stroke Consultant at the Cumberland Infirmary in Carlisle said: “Thrombolysis is an effective clot dissolving treatment for the type of stroke caused by a blood clot, if given soon after the onset of symptoms.
 However, thrombolysis can carry a risk of bleeding and potentially make the stroke worse in some individuals; therefore the decision to give or withhold thrombolysis needs to be carefully weighed-up by an experienced consultant.
 The Telestroke service has enabled patients to obtain an opinion from an experienced stroke consultant outside of normal working hours.”

 The Telestroke service has transformed patient care and is quickly becoming one of the blueprints for how telehealth services can save lives.
 Over five hundred advice calls and patient assessments have been handled by the doctors since its launch and, as a result, over two hundred patients have been given the life-saving treatment.